jadolg/shellhook/README.md

 ## Configure
-We use a yaml configuration file and it's read by default from `./config.yaml` (/etc/shellhook/config.yaml if you are using the **.deb** installation)
+We use a yaml configuration file, and it's read by default from `./config.yaml` (/etc/shellhook/config.yaml if you are using the **.deb** installation)

 See <https://github.com/jadolg/shellhook/blob/main/config.yaml> for a full example